bradjc/bradjc-www/class/cs6501-f17/index.md

 - Overall (1-5):
 - Confidence (1-5):

-The reviews must be emailed to bradjc@virginia.edu before the start of each class and should be used as reference notes for the in-class discussion.
+The reviews must be entered in the [review site](http://cs6501-008-f17-hotcrp.cs.virginia.edu/) before the start of each class and should be used as reference notes for the in-class discussion.

 Note: it will always be easier to find weaknesses than it is to find strengths when reviewing a paper.
 After all, the authors had a limited number of pages!